vino905/system_design/design_patterns/builder/README.md

 ## Using the Builder Design Pattern

 The Builder Design Pattern addresses these issues by providing a flexible and readable way to create objects.
-Below is a detailed explanation of the example implementation.
+Example code is located in a `factory` directory: